beyoundthegraveee/TPO-SIMPLECHAT_NIO/README.md

-Napisać serwer czatu, który:
+Write a chat server that:
-obsługuje logowanie klientów (tylko id, bez hasła), przyjmuje od klientów wiadomości i rozsyła je do zalogowanych klientów, obsługuje wylogowanie klientów, gromadzi wszystkie odpowiedzi na żądania klientów w logu, realizowanym w pamięci wewnętrznej (poza systemem plikowym).
+handles customer logins (id only, no password), accepts messages from clients and distributes them to logged-in clients, handles the logging out of clients, collects all responses to client requests in a log, implemented in internal memory (outside the file system).

-Zadania te wykonuje klasa ChatServer, która ma:
+These tasks are performed by the ChatServer class, which has:
-konstruktor: public ChatServer(String host, int port)
+constructor: public ChatServer(String host, int port)
-metodę: public void startServer(), która uruchamia serwer w odrębnym wątku,
+method: public void startServer(), which starts the server in a separate thread,
-metodę: public void stopServer(), która zatrzymuje serwer i wątek, w którym działa, metodę String getServerLog() - zwraca  log serwera (wymagany format logu będzie widoczny w dalszych przykładach).
+method: public void stopServer(), which stops the server and the thread it is running in, String getServerLog() method - which returns the server log (the required log format will be seen in further examples).

-Wymagania konstrukcyjne dla klasy ChatServer: multipleksowania kanałów gniazd (użycie selektora), serwer może obsługiwać równolegle wielu klientów, ale obsługa żądań klientów odbywa się w jednym wątku,
+Design requirements for the ChatServer class: multiplexing of socket channels (use of selector), the server can handle multiple clients in parallel, but handling client requests in a single thread,

-Dostarczyć także klasy ChatClient z konstruktorem:
+Also provide a ChatClient class with a constructor:

  public ChatClient(String host, int port, String id), gdzie id - id klienta

-i następującymi metodami:
+and the following methods:
-public void login() - loguje klienta na serwer public void logout() - wylogowuje klienta, public void send(String req)  - wysyła do serwera żądanie req public String getChatView() - zwraca dotychczasowy widok czatu z pozycji danego klienta (czyli wszystkie infomacje, jakie dostaje on po kolei od serwera)
+public void login() - logs the client onto the server public void logout() - logs the client off, public void send(String req) - sends a req request to the server public String getChatView() - returns the current chat view from the given client's position (i.e. all the information it receives from the server in turn)
-Dla metody send żądaniem może być posłanie tekstu wiadomości, zalogowanie, wylogowanie, a protokół komunikacji z  serwerem można po swojemu wymyślić.
+For the send method, the request can be sending the text of the message, logging in, logging out, and you can come up with your own communication protocol with the server.

-Wymagania konstrukcyjne dla klasy ChatClient nieblokujące wejście - wyjście
+Structural requirements for the ChatClient class non-blocking input - output

-Dodatkowo stworzyć klasę ChatClientTask, umożliwiającą uruchamianie klientów w odrębnych wątkach poprzez ExecutorService.
+Additionally, create a ChatClientTask class that allows clients to be launched in separate threads via ExecutorService.
-Obiekty tej klasy tworzy statyczna metoda:
+Objects of this class are created by a static method:

      public static ChatClientTask create(Client c, List<String> msgs, int wait)

-gdzie:
+where:
-c - klient (obiekt klasy Client) msgs - lista wiadomości do wysłania przez klienta c wait - czas wstrzymania pomiędzy wysyłaniem żądań.
+c - client (Client class object) msgs - list of messages to be sent by the client c wait - pause time between sending requests.

-Kod działający w wątku ma wykonywać następując działania: łączy się z serwerem i loguje się (c.login() wysyła kolejne wiadomości z listy msgs (c.send(...)) wylogowuje klienta (c.logout())
+The code running in the thread should perform the following actions: connects to the server and logs in (c.login() sends subsequent messages from the msgs list (c.send(...)) logs out the client (c.logout())

-Parametr wait w sygnaturze metodu create oznacza czas w milisekundach, na jaki wątek danego klienta jest wstrzymywany po każdym żądaniu.
-Jeśli wait jest 0, wątek klienta nie jest wstrzymywany,
+The wait parameter in the create method signature means the time in milliseconds for which the given client's thread is paused after each request.
+If wait is 0, the client's thread is not paused,

-Oto pseudokod fragmentu odpowiedzialnego za posylanie żądań:
+Here is the pseudocode of the fragment responsible for sending requests:

       c.login();
       if (wait != 0) uśpienie_watku_na wait ms;